Disappearance of Sneha Anne Philip: By Lieberman and Gallant

 Lieberman called American Express and, upon learning about the credit card purchases on the previous evening, posted flyers in other Century 21 stores.
 Later that week a clerk from the Lower Manhattan store, who had been relocated to Brooklyn, called to say she remembered Philip, who had come in frequently.
 On the evening of September 10, the clerk recalled that Philip had been accompanied by another young woman, possibly Indian.
 After reviewing videotape footage for three weeks, Lieberman found the recording of his wife browsing in the coat department, but without anyone else.

 Since police detectives initially seemed to be unhelpful to Lieberman and assumed that Philip had died with the other victims, he hired private investigator Ken Gallant, who found two pieces of evidence suggesting that she may have returned to the apartment building early on the morning of September 11.
-The first was the call from the home phone to Lieberman's cell; the second was some videotape from the security cameras in the lobby.
+The first was the call from the home telephone to Lieberman's cellular telephone; the second was some videotape from the security cameras in the lobby.
 Timestamped at 8:43 a.m., just three minutes before American Airlines Flight 11 was crashed into the North Tower, and within the 7–9 a.m. timeframe during which Philip typically returned after her nights out, it shows a woman entering the building, waiting near the elevator and leaving after a few minutes.
 Due to the poor contrast from the sunlight in the lobby, the woman was visible only in silhouette, but her hair and dress were consistent with Philip as seen in the Century 21 tape from the previous evening.
 Philip's family also says the woman exhibits similar mannerisms.
 She is, however, not carrying any of the bags that she would have had from her shopping trip, and again she is apparently unaccompanied.
 Lieberman could not positively identify the woman as his wife, but an NYPD investigator believes it was her.

 Gallant at first considered the possibility that Philip had used the attack to flee her mounting personal problems and start a new life under a new identity.
 However, her computer's hard drive revealed no evidence of any such plans or contacts, and she had also left her glasses, passport, driver's license and credit cards, except the American Express card, behind.
 Lieberman kept the account open in case any leads developed from attempts to use it, but none ever did.
 Gallant and Lieberman eventually concluded that Philip witnessed the attack and, as a physician, rushed to the site to render aid and subsequently perished there, either within the towers or in the ensuing collapse.